fox-techniques/plutus-pairtrading/docs/demo.md

 print(pairs_df)
 ```

-## PLUTUS Stationarity Tests
+## 📈 PLUTUS Stationarity Tests

-PLUTUS provides a comprehensive suite of statistical tests to assess the properties of financial time-series data, ensuring robust pair-trading strategies.
+**PLUTUS** provides a comprehensive suite of statistical tests to assess the properties of financial time-series data, ensuring robust pair-trading strategies.
 These tests help evaluate stationarity:

-- **Augmented Dickey-Fuller (ADF)** evaluates whether a series is stationary or contains a unit root.
+- 🧪 **Augmented Dickey-Fuller (ADF)** evaluates whether a series is stationary or contains a unit root.
-- **Phillips-Perron (PP)** is a non-parametric test for stationarity.
+- 📉 **Phillips-Perron (PP)** is a non-parametric test for stationarity.
-- **Kwiatkowski-Phillips-Schmidt-Shin (KPSS)** checks if a series is stationary around a deterministic trend.
+- 📊**Kwiatkowski-Phillips-Schmidt-Shin (KPSS)** checks if a series is stationary around a deterministic trend.

-### Augmented Dickey-Fuller
+### 🧪 Augmented Dickey-Fuller

 === "ADF"